mcfedr/youtubelivestreamsbundle/README.md

         channel_id: id of the channel
         cache_timeout: 3600 #cache for an hour

+You might want to put something like this in your config_dev.yml

+    mcfedr_you_tube_live_streams:
+        cache_timeout: 0

 ## Usage

 You get get your list of streams